-Per ADS Total Initial public offering price US\$ US\$ Underwriting discounts and commissions (1) US\$ US\$ Proceeds to us. before expenses (1)(2) US\$ US\$
+Per ADS Total Initial public offering price US\$ US\$ Underwriting discounts and commissions (1) US\$ US\$ Proceeds to us, before expenses (1)(2) US\$ US\$

-- (1) We have agreed to pay the underwriters a fee equal to 7% of the gross proceeds of the offering.
-The calculation above is based on the assumption that all ADSs sold in this offering were to investors introduced by the underwriters.
-Proceeds to the company will be higher if any ADSs sold in this offering were to investors introduced by us.
-We have agreed to grant to the underwriters warrants equal to 5% of the total number of ADSs sold in the offering and a corporate finance fee of 1.25% of the gross proceeds of the offering.
-See "Underwriting" in this prospectus for more information regarding our arrangements with the underwriters. - (2) The total estimated expenses related to this offering are set forth in the subsection entitled "Fees and Expenses" under the "Underwriting" section in this prospectus.
+- (1) We have agreed to pay Network 1 Financial Securities, Inc. a fee equal to % of the gross proceeds of the offering.
+The calculation above is based on the assumption that all shares sold in this offering were to investors introduced by the underwriter.
+Proceeds to the company will be higher if any shares sold in this offering were to investors introduced by us.
+We have agreed to grant to the underwriter warrants equal to

+ADSs sold in the offering and a corporate finance fee of % of the gross proceeds of the offering.
+See "Underwriting" in this prospectus for more information regarding our arrangements with the underwriter. - (2) The total estimated expenses related to this offering are set forth in the subsection entitled "Fees and Expenses" under the "Underwriting" section in this prospectus.

-The underwriters are selling 3,800,000 ADSs, (or 4,370,000 ADSs if the underwriters exercise their over-allotment option in full) in this offering on a firm commitment basis.
+The underwriter is selling ADSs, (or ADSs if the underwriter exercises its over-allotment option in full) in this offering on a firm commitment basis.

-In addition to the underwriting discounts listed above and the expense allowance described in the footnote, we have agreed to issue upon the closing of this offering, compensation warrants to Network 1 Financial Securities Inc. ("Network 1"), as the representative of several underwriters, entitling it to purchase up to 5% of the total number of ADSs being sold in this offering.
-The exercise price of the compensation warrants is equal to 125% of the offering price of the ADSs offered hereby.
-The compensation warrants are exercisable commencing 12 months after the closing date of the offering and will terminate three years after the date of effectiveness.
-An underwriting discount or spread equal to 7% of the offering price will also be provided to the underwriters.
+In addition to the underwriting discounts listed above and the expense allowance described in the footnote, we have agreed to issue upon the closing of this offering, compensation warrants to Network 1 Financial Securities Inc. ("Network 1"), as the sole underwriter, entitling it to purchase up to % of the total number of ADSs being sold in this offering.
+The exercise price of the compensation warrants is equal to % of the offering price of the ADSs offered hereby.
+The compensation warrants are exercisable commencing months after the closing date of the offering and will terminate years after the date of effectiveness.
+An underwriting discount or spread equal to % of the offering price will also be provided to the underwriter.
 The Registration Statement of which this prospectus is a part also covers the ADSs issuable upon the exercise thereof.
-For additional information regarding our arrangement with the underwriters, please see "Underwriting" beginning on page 183.
+For additional information regarding our arrangement with the underwriter, please see "Underwriting" beginning on page 184.

-We have granted the underwriters an option, exercisable for 45 days from the date of this prospectus, to purchase up to an additional 15% of the ADSs on the same terms as the other shares being purchased by the underwriters from us.
+We have granted the underwriter an option, exercisable for 45 days from the date of this prospectus, to purchase up to an additional % of the ADSs on the same terms as the other shares being purchased by the underwriter from us.

-The underwriters expect to deliver the ADSs to purchasers in the offering on or about
+The underwriter expects to deliver the ADSs to purchasers in the offering on or about